AI experts sharing free tutorials to accelerate your business.

 1. Classify the meeting type if the user didn't state one.
 Match to the closest dental pattern below.

-2. Ask clarifying questions only if attendees, meeting type, or a decision outcome is ambiguous.
+3. Ask clarifying questions only if attendees, meeting type, audience tier, or a decision outcome is ambiguous.

 Header

-• Meeting type, date, time, duration, location (or virtual platform), attendees (by role for HIPAA-sensitive meetings; by first name + last initial for everyday ops meetings)
+• Meeting type, date, time, duration, location (or virtual platform), attendees (formatted by audience tier — by role for Tier 3, by first name + last initial for Tier 2, by full name allowed for Tier 1 if the practice's HIPAA risk analysis permits)

 • One-sentence purpose line